University of Western Ontario Faculty of Law: Sport Solution

 The Sport Solution is a joint project of Athletes CAN and the Dispute Resolution Centre at Western Law.
 The program is nationally available and provides assistance in resolving sport-related problems and offers support throughout the dispute resolution process.

 Business Law Clinic

 The Western Business Law Clinic provides small or start-up businesses with legal representation on transaction matters including business structure, finance, intellectual property protection, product liability, employment law, government regulations, contracts, taxation, guarantees and personal liability and environmental issues.

 Western Intellectual Property & Innovation Legal Clinic

 Provides students with hands-on and client-facing opportunities to develop their professional skills while gaining exposure to a wide range of intellectual property-related legal matters.
 WIPILC is a unique legal clinic in Canada providing pro-bono legal information to start-ups, entrepreneurs, small businesses, artists, authors, researchers and inventors.

 Publications

-The school publishes two law journals: the faculty-edited Canadian Journal of Law and Jurisprudence, and the student-edited University of Western Ontario Journal of Legal Studies.
+The school publishes two law journals: the faculty-edited Canadian Journal of Law and Jurisprudence, published by Cambridge University Press; and the student-edited University of Western Ontario Law Journal.
 The school also has a student newspaper, Amicus Curiae.